 Ethos & Values

-- We want our learners to feel safe, confident, valued, empowered and listened to, respecting themselves, others and the world we live in.
+- We want our learners to feel safe, happy, confident, valued, empowered and listened to; respecting themselves, others and the world they live in.

 - We want our learning environment to reflect the needs and celebrate the success of all our students.

-- We offer learning experiences which are motivating, challenging and which help prepare the pupil for life.
+- We offer learning experiences which are motivating, challenging and which help prepare the students for life.

-- We want our learning opportunities to be creative and inclusive in engaging the individual to fulfil their potential, promoting success in lifelong learning.
+- We want our learning opportunities to be creative and inclusive; engaging the individual to fulfil their potential and promoting success in lifelong learning.

-- We want our students to leave us as confident and competent communicators, able to take their place in society as considerate and responsible young adults.
+- We want our students to leave us as confident and competent communicators.
+We want them to be able to take their place in society as considerate and responsible young adults.

 “ if you have met one person with autism, you’ve met ONE person with autism ”